Last updated: December 28, 2018

-Omnis Network has its own data centre in Torrance, and it appears that all of its clients’ websites are run from this facility.
-The company offers little detail on its data centre, which is quite strange, seeing as it’s managed and run in-house.
+Omnis Network has its own datacenter in Torrance, and it appears that all of its clients’ websites are run from this facility.
+The company offers little detail on its datacenter, which is quite strange, seeing as it’s managed and run in-house.
 It would be good to see more data about its facility, particularly since the company has been offering hosting for more than a decade and presumably has quite a bit of experience and an established infrastructure.

 Omnis Network Support

 All Omnis Network support staff are based in the US, and the company specifically says that it does not outsource technical support.
 Customers can contact the host via live chat, email or phone, 24 hours a day, 7 days a week.

 The host also offers a knowledgebase — this is quite good and covers most of the basics customers will need to know.
 The support area also includes FAQs and a handful of (extremely basic) video tutorials.
 The videos I found on its YouTube channel were useful, if fairly short.